The Arsenio Hall Show: Ratings decline and cancellation

 Subsequently, Fox decided to get back into the late-night television battle after several years, despite Arsenio drawing solid ratings on many of its affiliates.
 In September 1993, the network premiered The Chevy Chase Show running directly against Hall, Leno and Letterman.
-Fox demanded that all of its affiliates air Chase's show, leading the Fox stations airing Arsenio to either drop the series or relocate it to a less desirable time slot.
-Although The Chevy Chase Show was a critical and ratings flop and left the air after only five weeks, the stations that Arsenio had been or was still airing on were not immediately inclined to move it back, which caused more of a dip in the ratings.
+Despite Arsenio performing well on many Fox affiliates against his network competitors and ABC's Nightline (as well as local newscasts), Fox demanded that all of its affiliates air Chase's show at its network-approved 11:00 p.m.
+ET timeslot, leading the Fox stations airing Arsenio to either drop the series or relocate it to a less desirable time slot.
+Although The Chevy Chase Show was a critical and ratings flop and left the air after only five weeks (being replaced by reruns of In Living Color and other Fox programs), the stations that Arsenio had been or was still airing on were not immediately inclined to move it back, which caused more of a dip in the ratings as many of the high-profile guests drawn to Arsenio, some of whom rarely if at all appeared on The Tonight Show when Carson was hosting, gravitated increasingly towards Leno and Letterman.

 On February 7, 1994, Hall announced that he would be featuring controversial Nation of Islam leader Louis Farrakhan.
 He had also booked gospel singer Kirk Franklin and his singing group The Family for the show as well and promised that he would give them both equal time on the show, which was to air eighteen days following the announcement, as he had drawn criticism for even considering booking Farrakhan as a guest.
 Instead, nearly the entire show was devoted to Hall interviewing Farrakhan and he received widespread criticism for conducting what was considered too "soft" of an interview.
 This resulted in a further ratings slide during the fifth season, with the Los Angeles Times citing a 24% drop from 1992–93 to 1993–94.

 Although Paramount did say publicly that the show was not in imminent danger of cancellation, Hall announced on April 18, 1994, that he was not going to continue the show, simply saying "it's time".
 The final episode aired on May 27, 1994.